NOTE: This review is SPOILER FREE.

 Do I recommend this game?
 YES

-With its unforgettable story that will rob you of words, I feel like this game deserves some recognition.
+With its unforgettable story that will rob you of words, I feel like this game deserves some degree of recognition.
 Really.
-If you fancy a visual novel where you get to solve urban legend cases while dating a few mysterious but handsome ikemens, 7’scarlet is a perfect choice.
+If you fancy a visual novel where you get to solve urban legend cases while dating a few mysterious and handsome ikemens, 7’scarlet is the perfect game to pick up!